 Oct 28, 2015 Latest post:

 Welcome to my CaringBridge site, created at the very beginning of my "health crisis journey" to keep friends and family updated every step of the way.
-Your support as you read and pray, and your words of hope and encouragement in the Comments or Guestbook ("Thoughts and Well Wishes" page), were and are much appreciated.
+Your support as you read and pray, and your words of hope and encouragement in the Comments (or the "Well Wishes" page) were and are much appreciated.

 I was diagnosed with Stage IIIC ovarian cancer in October 2015, just 3 months after my 50th birthday, and six weeks after starting a new job.
 The cancer was spread throughout my abdomen (lower and upper) and was in several abdominal lymph nodes.
 I went through a "tumor debulking" surgery which removed ~95% of the cancer, and then I started chemotherapy, which ran from Nov 2015 to May 2016.
 The chemo successfully attacked the remaining 5% of the cancer, bringing my CA-125 "ovarian cancer tumor marker" protein in my blood back down to normal levels (0-35).
 It had been ~2000 before surgery, ~300 just after surgery, ~165 before chemo started.
 At the end of my chemo treatments, it had come down to a 4 and then settled to a baseline level of 13.